BredaUniversityGames/xs/docs/roadmap.md

 ### Open-source xs

-[ ] Mode from GLFW to SDL3
+[ ] Investigate mving from GLFW to SDL3 on Windows

 [ ] Provide non-Fmod audio options

 [ ] Move NDA specific code own repos (submodules)

-[ ] Code restructuring so that all files
+[ ] Code restructuring so that all files are in the same folder

 [ ] Linux & CMake build